 Choosing the Right Variety

 In recent years there has been a decline in bees on a global scale.
-To help these important insects you need to take an organic approach to your gardening and limit pesticides; instead choose bee friendly products.
-Another critical factor is what you grow – there are varieties of plants that will help draw bees and other beneficial insects back into your garden.
+To help these important insects you need to take an organic approach to your gardening and limit pesticides; instead, choose bee-friendly products.
+Another critical factor is what you grow – there are many varieties of plants that will help draw bees and other beneficial insects back into your garden.

 Plants attract bees through their flower colour and scent.
 Particular flower colours that bees are attracted to in their visual spectrum are blue, purple, violet, white, yellow and green (bees also ‘see’ ultraviolet which humans can’t).

 There are five guidelines for choosing bee attractive plants for your garden.